 Andersen's team was approached by a retail bank serving over 10 million clients.
 All of them regularly interact with the bank and use its services.
 To improve business efficiency and make the most of this client base, the customer wanted to obtain a tool capable of identifying clients with a high propensity to accept cross-sale offers.
-Also, they requested the capability to determine the optimal personalized approach for each client.
+Also, they requested the capability to determine the best possible personalized approach for each client.
 Correspondingly, a 360-degree view solution was needed.

 MongoDB, PostgreSQL, Couchbase

-Apache Spark, SAS analytics
+Apache Spark, SAS

 The logic used for test and control assignments was unknown to us.
-More precisely, there was no guarantee that those assignments were proposed at random.
+More precisely, there was no guarantee that those assignments were not proposed at random.
 Therefore, any performance evaluation of the customer’s model had to be based solely on historical data.
 This data might have reflected arbitrary biases.